rayman813/coda2-mode-wordpress/README.md

 Installation
 ------------
 **To install this mode automatically** simply download the files, unzip them and open the .mode file with Coda 2.
-You can do the same with the clips.

 **To install this mode manually** you must navigate to the Coda 2 install directory and copy the .mode file into the Modes folder.